 The rural areas encompass the 93,000 acre Agricultural Reserve along with the larger rural communities of Damascus and Poolesville; small crossroad communities such as Beallsville, Sunshine and Dickerson; and areas with mixed open land and housing.

 In 1980, the Montgomery County Council made one of the most significant land-use decisions in county history by creating what we call the Agricultural Reserve.
 Heralded as one of the best examples of land conservation policies in the country, the Agricultural Reserve encompasses 93,000 acres – almost a third of the county’s land resources – along the county’s northern, western, and eastern borders.

 The Agricultural Reserve and its accompanying Master Plan and zoning elements were designed to protect farmland and agriculture.
-Along with a sustained commitment to agriculture through the county’s Agricultural Services Division, the combination of tools helps retain more than 500 farms that contribute millions of dollars to Montgomery County’s annual economy.
+Along with a sustained commitment to agriculture through the county’s Office of Agriculture, the combination of tools helps retain more than 500 farms that contribute millions of dollars to Montgomery County’s annual economy.
 This is a notable achievement in an area so close to the nation’s capital, where development pressure remains perpetual and intense.

 Established by law in 2008, the Building Lot Termination Program (BLT)is a farmland preservation tool.
 A BLT easement restricts residential, commercial, industrial and other non-agricultural uses on a given property.
 The primary purpose of a BLT easement is to preserve agricultural land by reducing the fragmentation of farmland resulting from residential development.

 Creating a BLT easement can provide additional compensation to a landowner who can demonstrate that his or her land is capable of residential development and agrees to forgo that development and terminate the approved waste disposal system associated with the lot.